AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 You must ensure the following communication methods:

 * The application is running on HTTPS.
-* The URL of the application in the IMS client's allowed list of redirect URLs.
+* The URL of the application is in the IMS client's allowed list of redirect URLs.
 * The IMS login flow is configured and rendered using a popup on the web browser.
 Therefore, popups should be enabled or allowed on the target browser.

 >[!IMPORTANT]